It’s important to know all these families intermarry: Chamberlain, Henion, Parliament, Black, Turner, Willis, Davenport.

 Federal census – John D. Adams living in Ogdensburg with Mary, Theodore, Sarah, John, Jacob, Francis D. (Frank), and Mary.
 All names and ages align.

 Jacob W Adams dies.
-Buried in family plot in Sparta Cemetery.
+Buried in family plot in Sparta Cemetery on the same gravestone as his mother and his little brother.
 Per gravestone, died January, 17, 1890 aged 19 years, 5 months, 17 days.
 That would make his birth date July 31, 1870, the exact same date “Jacob Henion” is born.

 11 June 1892